What Are the Best Off-Road SUVs?

 Amelia Dalgaard

 From reading my dad’s car magazines under the covers to writing in the automotive space, my job is a dream come true.
-I am the woman who took her toddlers to car shows and married the man that thought a test drive was the perfect first date.
+I am the woman who took her toddlers to car shows and married the man who thought a test drive was the perfect first date.
 I love nothing more than helping all consumers find a vehicle that will enhance their lives.